labjack/labjack_kipling/README.md

 ## Adding Lua Script Examples to Kipling
 All of the examples that Kipling ships with are located in the [lib/switchboard_modules/lua_script_debugger/premade_scripts](https://github.com/chrisJohn404/ljswitchboard-module_manager/tree/master/lib/switchboard_modules/lua_script_debugger/premade_scripts) folder.

+Simply:
-Simply add a .lua file to the repo and then edit the [moduleConstants.json](https://github.com/chrisJohn404/ljswitchboard-module_manager/blob/master/lib/switchboard_modules/lua_script_debugger/moduleConstants.json) file (under the "preBuiltScripts") key to have the file listed in the drop-down menu in [Kipling](https://labjack.com/support/software/applications/t-series/kipling/lua-scripting).
+1. Add a .lua file to the repo
+2. Edit the [moduleConstants.json](https://github.com/chrisJohn404/ljswitchboard-module_manager/blob/master/lib/switchboard_modules/lua_script_debugger/moduleConstants.json) file (under the "preBuiltScripts") key to have the file listed in the drop-down menu in [Kipling](https://labjack.com/support/software/applications/t-series/kipling/lua-scripting).

 ## Organizing Lua Script Examples

 The file system organization of lua scripts was kept intentionally decoupled from what gets displayed to users in the drop-down menu for re-naming flexibility purposes.
 Add/organize the .lua script file that needs to be added to the .git repo.
 Then edit the "preBuiltScripts" key/variable (which is essentially a big array of objects...).

 Chris 5/28: I believe the code looks for the "subScripts" and the "location" keys to determine if an entry is a file or a sub-directory/tree-entry.

+##### Adding a new file to the list
 ```
 "preBuiltScripts":[{
   "name":"Test Script",
   "location": "...xxx..."
 }]
 ```

-This will display the entry as a file.
+ ##### Adding a new tree item to the list with a file listed under it
  ```
 "preBuiltScripts":[{
   "name":"Test Script",